VivaaindreanNg/CMCS-Temporal-Action-Localization/README.md

 ```
 python evaluate_map.py --config-file {} --test-subset-name {}
 ```
-For UCF-Crime, localized predictions (for each modalities) are saved in `output/predictions` and final performances (mAP for each modalities spanning across .1 to .5 IoU thresholds) are saved in a json file in `output`.
+For UCF-Crime, localized predictions (for each modalities) are saved in `outputs/predictions` and final performances (mAP for each modalities spanning across .1 to .5 IoU thresholds) are saved in a json file in `outputs`.

 #### Settings
 This experiment is evaluated on UCF-Crime with I3D features.
 Experiment settings and their arguments are listed as following.